-Cyclone FANI, is the India's strongest tropical cyclone to make landfall in 20 years, has struck Odisha with sustained winds of 175 kilometers per hour.
-The storm was the equivalent of a Category 4, triggering heavy rainfall in vast areas.
+Cyclone FANI, the strongest tropical cyclone to make landfall over the Indian mailand in the last 20 years, has struck Odisha with wind speed reaching to 175 kmph.
+The storm was equivalent to a Category 4 Storm, triggering heavy rainfall in vast areas.

-As it happens with almost every natural disaster, children are hit the hardest!
-They struggle to come to terms with intense psychological trauma as they deal with the loss of homes, belongings.
-Children need urgent support to make it through this crisis.
+As it happens with every natural disaster, children are hit the hardest!
+They struggle with intense psychological trauma as they deal with the loss of their loved ones, homes, and belongings.
+Children need urgent support to make it through such crisis.

 SOS Children’s Villages of India has set up two relief camps reaching out to affected 1000 families who are most vulnerable.
 Safe Child Care Spaces for children is being created in these Relief Camps.
 The relief work will begin from 4th May, 2019.